- Small business owners rely on friends and family for social, financial and sometimes even operational support.

-Bank of America's Small Business Owner Report, based on a semiannual survey of 1,000 small business owners across the country, found that more than half (53 percent) of the respondents rely on family to serve important business roles, like advisers, employees, investors and partners.
-Additionally, 38 percent of the entrepreneurs surveyed have received a financial gift or loan from family and/or friends at some point to fund their business, and 35 percent said that friends and family help them the most with running their business.
+Bank of America's Small Business Owner Report, based on a semiannual survey of 1,000 small business owners across the country, found that more than half (53%) of the respondents rely on family to serve important business roles, like advisors, employees, investors and partners.
+Additionally, 38% of the entrepreneurs surveyed have received a financial gift or loan from family and/or friends at some point to fund their business, and 35% said that friends and family help them the most with running their business.

 "We know small business owners are inherent self-starters making significant personal sacrifices on behalf of their businesses, but what's fascinating is this dimension of family, friends and community that they see as core to their success," Sharon Miller, head of small business at Bank of America, said in a statement.

-Most small business owners who borrow from family or friends feel grateful.
+1. Most small business owners who borrow from family or friends feel grateful.
 Sixty-six percent of entrepreneurs who used funding from family and/or friends to help with their business said that they feel grateful for that support or appreciate it.
-Respondents reported other emotions related to borrowing from friends and family, including anxiety or pressure to pay it back (30 percent), happy or optimistic (27 percent), and awkward or embarrassed (23 percent).
+Respondents reported other emotions related to borrowing from friends and family, including anxiety or pressure to pay it back (30%), happy or optimistic (27%), and awkward or embarrassed (23%).

-Owners of newer small businesses – those whose businesses are less than five years old – are not only more optimistic than their more established peers, but they are also more likely to receive financial support from family and friends (34 percent, compared to only 18 percent of both growing and well-established businesses).
+Owners of newer small businesses –businesses less than five years old at the time of the survey – were not only more optimistic than their more established peers, but they were also more likely to receive financial support from family and friends (34%, compared to only 18% of both growing and well-established businesses).

-"Beyond investments in the business, 13 percent of small business owners say their family or spouse financially supports them with personal expenses such as buying groceries or clothing," Miller said.
+"Beyond investments in the business, 13% of small business owners say their family or spouse financially supports them with personal expenses such as buying groceries or clothing," Miller said.

-Small business owners and local communities rely on each other.
-According to the survey, nearly two-thirds of small business owners report that residents in their community actively support small business, with nearly 50 percent saying their local community plays an important role in the success of their individual enterprise.
-To show their appreciation, 67 percent of small business owners surveyed reported that they support charitable or nonprofit organizations in their community.
+3. Small business owners and local communities rely on each other.
+According to the survey, nearly two-thirds of small business owners report that residents in their community actively support small business, with nearly 50% saying their local community plays an important role in the success of their individual enterprise.
+To show their appreciation, 67% of small business owners surveyed reported that they support charitable or nonprofit organizations in their community.